 The employment of dialect played an important part in the struggle to write the strike, allowing strikers to turn to the past in an attempt to reinforce their identity and traditions and to further their understanding of the dispute through the employment of alternative discourses.
 Across female strike supporters’ poetry, dialect is employed as a means of engagement with dominant historical narratives.
 Dialect is intentionally and effectively articulated, not only to foreground the pride of a region and its people, but also to establish a sense of possession, both geographically and historically.
 Dialect writing represents a different way of seeing the world, a symbolic bond between individual and collective, past and present, region and nation.
 In their poems, distinct dialects from Northumberland to Nottinghamshire are raised as verified discourses of equal worth to the “official” discourses of standard English, polit-speak, and media assertion.
 In this way, dialect becomes a further form of discourse between competing languages as part of a wider battle to author the strike.
 The articulation of situated discourses of dialect firmly places these women’s poems in a competitive exchange with the external, impersonal reality exemplified by standard English and the seemingly objective language of history.

-Engaging with personal interpretations of the dispute, as well as acknowledging and addressing alternative, competing discourses, this study highlights the ways in which poetry written by women during the 1984–5 dispute articulates diverse dialogic poetic encounters.
-Interacting with history, economics, politics, social change, and competing cultural representations of the strike period—“the messiness of daily life” in Great Britain during 1984 and after—this poetry employs worldly registers to contest, re-think, and re-write a multi-vocal literary history of contemporary conflict ( Bakhtin 2004, 331).
+Engaging with personal interpretations of the dispute, as well as acknowledging and addressing alternative, competing discourses, this chapter highlights the ways in which poetry written by women during the 1984–5 dispute articulates diverse dialogic poetic encounters.
+Interacting with history, economics, politics, social change, and competing cultural representations of the strike period—“the messiness of daily life” in Great Britain during 1984-5 and after—this poetry employs worldly registers to contest, re-think, and re-write a multi-vocal literary history of contemporary conflict ( Bakhtin 2004, 331).
 As a direct result of a deliberate engagement with opposing representative discourses of hope and defiance, dialect and discord, female strike supporters’ writings offer a unique documentation of tensions between, and sometimes within, the combative conversations of historical record.

 Although the 1984–5 UK miners’ strike came to represent the culmination of many significant issues, it is important not to lose sight of its linguistic roots.
-Demonstrating a wider concern with the role of literature in the history of consciousness, poetry authored by women during the coal dispute highlights the power of language to shape reality.
+Demonstrating a wider concern with the role of literature in the history of consciousness, poetry authored by female strike supporters during the coal dispute highlights the power of language to shape reality.
 Language, widely recognized as an important element of identity, was used to label striking miners, to define their actions and to encourage a prophecy of submission and alienation.
 Language also played a key role in the failure of negotiations between the UK government’s National Coal Board (NCB) and the National Union of Mineworkers (NUM), one of the biggest unions in the country.
 During the strike, the leaders of both groups (Ian MacGregor, government-appointed lead at the NCB, and Arthur Scargill, the democratically elected leader of the NUM) made statements concerning the significance of language to winning the dispute.
 One aide recalls that during discussions MacGregor in particular

 seemed to have convinced himself that a mere form of words could be agreed with Scargill that would satisfy all sides on the issue of pit closures.
 Well-thumbed copies of Roget’s Thesaurus were used to find the magic formula that would end the strike.